 Advantages include the automation and efficiency, as well as the continued ability for direct response.
 Intelligent e-commerce sites use it for un-purchased shopping cart items.
 The continued messaging is relevant to the contents that the shopper stopped short of purchasing, and continues to include direct response actions.
 Drip marketing is popularly applied as a sales tool, particularly in long sales-cycles such as large ticket items or enterprise-level sales.
 Whereas persistent follow-up can become a deterrent to closing the sale, Drip Marketing methods offer the ability to remain top-of-mind, and even prompt action, without jeopardizing the relationship.

-Disadvantages include the impersonal manner of the automated follow-up method, this automated follow-up has a lower response rate than does personal sales.
+Disadvantages include the impersonal manner of the automated follow-up method, this automated follow-up has a lower response rate than do personal sales.
 The lowered response rate is often justified by the volume and efficiency with which leads can be generated and converted.

 The management of IRM data needs the use of an IRM platform.